Meath couple’s company hit with €105m discount on purchase price

 Last November, the company said it would acquire the fintech founded by Co Meath couple Noel and Valerie Moran in 2008, in a $453.6 million (€253.8 million) deal.
 In addition, there was an earn-out component of about €60 million.

-EML said on Tuesday that the upfront enterprise valuation had been reduced by A$189.1 million (€105 million), bringing the purchase price down to A$264.3 million (€147.5 million), although the earn-out agreement remains unchanged.
+EML said on Tuesday that the upfront enterprise valuation had been reduced by A$189.1 million (€105 million), bringing the purchase price down to A$264.5 million (€147.5 million), although the earn-out agreement remains unchanged.

 Under the original terms of the deal, the couple would have netted a payout of about €260 million.